• Home

 • Pour the 6 ounces of chocolate chips into a large heat safe bowl and set aside.

-• Immediately pour the heavy cream over the chocolate chips and let stand for one minute.
-DO NOT MIX!
+• Immediately pour the heavy cream over the chocolate chips and let stand for 1.5 minutes.
+Do not mix!

 If you mix right away your chips won't melt and your ganache will be chunky!

-• After one minute, whisk until combined and smooth.
+• After 1.5 minutes, whisk until combined and smooth.

 Let the ganache cool a little on the counter.
 About 15 min.